Team-D4RK/dolby-vision-for-windows/README.md

 ## Acknowledgements

-- Special thanks to dogelitionhttps://linustechtips.com/topic/1145733-get-dolby-vision-instead-of-hdr10-on-windows-10/?do=findComment&comment=16314256for the initial guide.
+- Special thanks to dogelition for the first guide

 - Special thanks to balu100 for the second guide.